mongodb/docs/source/includes/list-table-cluster-options.rst

        copy of your database, providing high availability and data redundancy.

+       Replica sets deployed in a :guilabel:`Recommended` region span three availability zones.
+Replica sets deployed in other regions span two availability zones.
+The number of availability zones in a region has no affect on the number of nodes |service| can deploy.
+For more information on how |service| deploys replica sets across availability zones, see :ref:`amazon-aws-availability-zones`.

-       The replica set spans a minimum of three availability zones, and each member of the replica set runs on a separate instance.
+       Each member of the replica set runs on a separate instance.
 For details on how the number of server instances affects cost, see :ref:`server-number-costs`.

        If your deployment is a sharded cluster, each shard is a